Roger M. Ramey

-Roger Maxwell Ramey (9 September 1905 – 4 March 1963) was an American officer who reached the rank of Lieutenant General in the United States Air Force.
+Roger Maxwell Ramey (September 9, 1905 – March 4, 1963) was an American officer who reached the rank of Lieutenant General in the United States Air Force.
 He retired in January 1957 over heart problems and died six years later.

 Early life and career

 Ramey was born in Sulphur Springs, Texas.
 He attended North Texas Teachers College and aspired to practice medicine, but was persuaded to compete in the examination for a place in West Point by his captain in the National Guard.
 He was enrolled at West Point in 1924 and graduated as a second lieutenant in 1928.

 After his graduation, Ramey enrolled in the Air Corps Primary Flying School and graduated from the Air Corps Advanced Flying School in September 1929.

-Between the wars

 He served with the 27th Pursuit Squadron in Michigan for a time and in 1932 was made commanding officer of the 38th Pursuit Squadron.
 Later he served as a flight instructor in Randolph Field, Texas.